Juhi-Gupta-code/Leetcode-dsa/README.md

-# Leetcode-dsa
-My LeetCode DSA practice for internship preparation
+# LeetCode DSA Practice

+This repository contains my solutions to LeetCode problems as part of my preparation for software engineering internships.

+## Topics Covered
+- Arrays
+- Strings

+## Language Used
+- C++